christianc355/Smart-Room-Controller/README.md

 # Smart-Room-Controller
-A smart room controller built in C++.
+A smart room controller for the hard of hearing coded in C++.